Moesif/moesifasgi/README.md

 ## Overview

-This middleware allows you to integrate Moesif's API analytics and API monetization features with minimal configuration into APIs that are built on Python ASGI-based (Asynchronous Server Gateway Interface) frameworks.
+This middleware allows you to easily integrate Moesif's API analytics and API monetization service with APIs built on Python ASGI-based (Asynchronous Server Gateway Interface) frameworks including [FastAPI](https://fastapi.tiangolo.com/) and [Starlette](https://www.starlette.io/).

 [ASGI](https://asgi.readthedocs.io/en/latest/)
-is a spiritual successor to WSGI (Web Server Gateway Interface).
-ASGI provides a standard interface between async-capable Python web servers, frameworks, and applications.
-Many Python Frameworks are built on top of ASGI, such as [FastAPI](https://fastapi.tiangolo.com/).
+is a spiritual successor to WSGI (Web Server Gateway Interface) enabling async-capable applications.

 ## Prerequisites
 Before using this middleware, make sure you have the following: